-The color coding is based on the following criteria:
+The colour coding is based on the following criteria:

 Green: Estimate of simplification largely in line with result without simplification (80%-150%)

-Yellow: Material overestimation (<150%)
+Yellow: Material overestimation (>150%)

 Red: Material underestimation (<80%)

 Clearly these criteria are subject to expert judgement, and other thresholds can be selected.
-It should be pointed out, that the color coding cannot take into account if the peril/ region is material for the undertaking for its overall SCR.
+It should be pointed out, that the colour coding cannot take into account if the peril/ region is material for the undertaking for its overall SCR.

 The reason for choosing specific peril/ regions are – first – that all perils (except subsidence) should be covered.
 It is of specific importance that one considers both perils with low correlations between risk zones (Hail, EQ) and large correlations (Storm).
 Second we focus on the material perils for specific countries.
 Last, we cover both larger and smaller regions (with the exception of “One-Risk-Zone” regions, where the simplifications are not applicable).